-Click on the very informative links below to find out the many different ways that this can be done.
-Enjoy travel responsibly!
+Click on the very informative links below to find out the many different ways that this can be done easily.

 Ashlea is from Australia, she is a vegetarian and is super organised.
 She loves photography and exploring the world, having tried many different forms of travel from backpacking in hostels to luxury cruising, but she generally considers herself a budget traveller.
 Ashlea has been to 44 countries over 5 continents so far, with only Africa and Antarctica still unchecked!
 Her mission is to inspire people to live an adventurous and sustainable lifestyle.

-Read her fantastic well written articles about eco travel here…
+Read her fantastic well written articles about eco-friendly travel here…

 Bob Wells was tired of living the rat race and a life filled with hyper-consumerism–always buying things looking for contentment, but never finding it.
 Instead, he returned to the original, truly human roots of tribal nomadism.
 He adopted a life of travel and adventure by living in a vehicle like a car, van or RV and living a life of simplicity and minimalism.
 He has been doing this for over 14 years and thrives on the freedom and peace that it brings him.

 Have a look at his incredible website to be intrigued and inspired to follow your dreams and take steps towards joining the nomadic tribe!
 This post is all about Green Living.